Tristan restaurant, Horsham - a restaurant review

 One of only two Michelin starred restaurants in all of West Sussex and the first Michelin star for Horsham, this is an eatery at which to celebrate special occasions, and we were there for exactly that reason.

-Having arrived at the restaurant for our lunch booking, we took a brief seat in the downstairs reception area, which has a stylish bar-coffee shop vibe.
+Having arrived at the restaurant for our lunch booking - after a visit to the gorgeous nearby Nymans National Trust Gardens - we took a brief seat in the downstairs reception area, which has a stylish bar-coffee shop vibe.
 Then we were shown to our table upstairs - nicely distanced from the others - and given a warm towel as we took our places, as well as a wax-sealed menu that we could take away with us.

 The atmosphere at Tristan restaurant is warm and inviting, situated as it is beneath the solid oak beams on the upper floor of a 16th century townhouse in Horsham's city centre.
 The multiple exposed light bulbs hang amongst the beams overhead and cast a warm glow over the space, and together with the few pieces of modern artworks on the walls the feeling at Tristan is more authentically-cosy and less city-slick than many other modern fine dining establishments.